nhatrinh-269/Search_Engine_use_API_Elasticsearch/README.md

-Here's the README file translated into English, formatted for a GitHub repository:

----

-# Email Processing and Search Engine Project
+# Build Simple Search Engine with API Elasticsearch

 ## Description
-This project processes emails from an `.mbox` file, extracts information, and stores it in a MySQL database using PySpark for processing and normalization.
-The project then uses the Elasticsearch API to index the data and provide a powerful search engine.
+Search engines provide users with quick and easy access to information.
+By simply entering a few keywords, users can find information on virtually any topic on the Internet within seconds.
+Developing a personalized search tool helps businesses and organizations easily search and analyze data within their own databases.
+This project creates a simple search tool using the Elasticsearch API, with the dataset being a copy of emails retrieved from Google Takeout.

 ## Installation